nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * `INDEX` should be an integer greater than 0 and less than 2147483648.
   * `INDEX` should not be greater than the number of modules in the displayed module list.

-Example:
+Examples:

-`m del 1` deletes the first module in the module list.
+`m del 1` deletes the first module in the displayed module list.

-`m del 3` deletes the third module in the module list.
+`m del 3` deletes the third module in the displayed module list.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Warning:** All tasks and exams related to the module will be deleted after the specified module is deleted.